 The latter is particularly true of optical instrumentation measurements of the APTT.
 Blood clotting factor deficiencies which should produce prolonged clotting times may be compensated for or made to appear normal by elevated levels of one or more different clotting factors.
 Similarly, the presence of active intermediates which would tend to reduce the clotting time may also mask conditions that would normally lead to prolongation of the APTT.
 Mild or minor deficiencies in several factors may have an additive effect on increasing the APTT.
+ACTIN FSL may provide variable APTT results in samples containing the lupus-like anticoagulant.
 The APTT assay is a functional test which screens for global coagulation disorders of the endogenous coagulation system.
-It is common knowledge that a low concentration of coagulation factors: FXII, FV, FX and high concentration of fibrin(ogen) degradation products also have influence on the assay.
-Unexpected abnormal APTT results should always be followed by additional coagulation studies to determine the source of abnormal results.
+It is common knowledge that a low concentration of coagulation factors: FII, FV, FX and high concentration of fibrin(ogen) degradation products also have influence on the assay.